atcrane9/LFP-Plate/README.md

 8. Repeat as needed
 9. Once everything is at a good impedance, protect the implants from dust/damage.
 Implant within the next 1-2 days (I don’t actually know that the signal quality is worse if you implant later)

-Implant on mouse
+Implant on mouse\
-1. Same surgery protocol as any other, but note the following:
+Same surgery protocol as any other, but note the following:
-  a.
-Drill the holes a little larger so it’s easier to clear the dura without much cortical damage
+  - Drill the holes a little larger so it’s easier to clear the dura without much cortical damage
-  b.
-Do dummy screw for the EEG and ground holes (AP: -5.3mm (OR -5.6mm; and ~0.2mm ML. – try not to get all way - halfway so the screw is in the skull
+  - Do dummy screw for the EEG and ground holes (AP: -5.3mm OR -5.6mm; and ~0.2mm ML)
+    - try not to get all way -> halfway so the screw is in the skull
-  c.
-Then lower the LFP wires.
+  - Then lower the LFP wires.
-    i.
-Zero the DV when the longest wire touches the surface of the brain ii.
-Lower to final position (no need to go super slowly if implanting to the cortex because the wires are fairly thick) iii.
-If wires bend when they touch brain’s surface, the dura wasn’t cleared well.
+    - Zero the DV when the longest wire touches the surface of the brain
+    - Lower to final position (no need to go super slowly if implanting to the cortex because the wires are fairly thick)
+    - If wires bend when they touch brain’s surface, the dura wasn’t cleared well.
 Raise wires and remove dura, then try again.
-  d.
-Cement wires and much of the connector in place
+  - Cement wires and much of the connector in place
-    i.
-Make note of which electrode (and it’s position on the connector) will be implanted in frontal vs parietal EEG (if you will analyze these separately)
+    - Make note of which electrode (and it’s position on the connector) will be implanted in frontal vs parietal EEG (if you will analyze these separately)
-  e.
-Then implant EEG and ground screws, and optic fiber
+  - Then implant EEG and ground screws, and optic fiber
-  f.
-Make sure some of the cement surrounds the black part of the connector, because otherwise, the pressure from connecting/disconnecting cables can result in the connector coming off from the implant.
+  - Make sure some of the cement surrounds the black part of the connector, because otherwise, the pressure from connecting/disconnecting cables can result in the connector coming off from the implant.